 What is an Industrial Production Manager?

-Example of Industrial Production Manager Job Plan, direct, or coordinate the work activities and resources necessary for manufacturing products in accordance with cost, quality, and quantity specifications.
+Position Description Plan, direct, or coordinate the work activities and resources necessary for manufacturing products in accordance with cost, quality, and quantity specifications.

-Life As an Industrial Production Manager
+Daily Life Of an Industrial Production Manager

 - Review plans and confer with research or support staff to develop new products or processes.